Ab0213ab/ProvisioHotels/README.md

 ### Application Description

 This is a fully functioning web-based application designed by a six-person team in a mock agile SDLC environment.
 This project used advanced Java/JSP, HTML, CSS, JavaScript, and SQL concepts to create a dynamic hotel room booking website for a faux hotel chain named Provisio Hotels.
+The application allows users to view the About Us and Provisio Locations pages without being a registered user.
+However, if users want to check room availability, book a reservation, or lookup a previous reservation, the guard filter ensures they must first register or login.
+Once logged in, users may choose their vacation specifications in order to book mock hotel reservations and data like user information and reservation history is securely stored in a MySQL database for future access.
 The application features security-conscious techniques like password encryption + salt, input sanitization, password hashing, responsive front-end design, exception handling, session tracking, and the MVC architecture.

 [Back to Table of Contents](#table-of-contents)